 Another day at the office

-One guy sits with his feet in the stocks, a rat gnawing nonchalantly on his leg.
+A wretched creature sits with his feet in the stocks, a rat gnawing nonchalantly on his leg.
 The rat?
 He's sort of like a mascot around here.
 The guys affectionately named him, Raphael.
 Another poor fellow is chained to the wall by his thumbs.
-Another dejected soul swings overhead in a iron cage of sorts.
+A dejected soul swings overhead in a iron cage of sorts.
 Looks cramped!
-Glimpses of others, affixed to various devices to inflict pain, slowly come into focus as you squint.
+Glimpses of others, affixed to various devices to inflict pain, slowly come into focus as your eyes adjust to the darkness.
+The putrid odor of despair fills the dark, dank confines, littered with oppressed humanity.
 Stocks, chains, and various instruments of torture are scattered around.

 It's another cheery day at the dungeon!